How To Check Your IP Address in Ubuntu [Beginner's Tip]

 You can see the IP address of your router as well in the above screenshot.
 It’s displayed with “Default Route”.

-Bonus Tip: Checking your Public IP Address (for desktop computers)
+Bonus Tip: Checking your public IP address (for desktop computers)

-First of all, to check your public IP address (used for communicating with servers etc.) you can use curl command.
+First of all, to check your public IP address (used for communicating with servers etc.) you can use the curl command.
 Open up a terminal and enter the following command:

 curl ifconfig.me